-- GLBT Student Support Services: Volunteer in the GLBT Library, plan social events, and more.
+- LGBTQ+ Culture Center: Volunteer in the LGBTQ+ Library, plan social events, and more.

 - Office of Mentoring Services and Leadership Development: Participate in peer mentoring and related programs.

-- Trading Laces: Walk in someone else’s shoes and learn what their lives are like.
+- Trading Laces: Walk in someone else’s shoes and see life from a different perspective.

 - Hudson and Holland Scholarship: If you meet the initial eligibility criteria, you can apply for this scholarship, which is renewable for up to four years.